Innovative mobile e-government applications by SMEs Data tal-pubblikazzjoni: 20/12/2013, L-aħħar aġġornament: 01/10/2015

 - Żmien ta’ skadenza:

-The scope of this call is to provide support to innovative SMEs, including start-ups, for the design and creation of innovative applications, in order to foster the delivery of mobile public services.
+The scope of this call is to provide support to innovative small and medium-sized enterprises (SMEs), including start-ups, for the design and creation of innovative applications to foster the delivery of mobile public services.

 Specific Challenge: Current societal and economic challenges as well as rising expectations to reduce the burden on users, put pressure on all public administrations to provide efficient, open and citizen-centric public services.